Rush Limbaugh and the Excellence in Broadcasting Network on Friday, live from the Southern Command in sunny South Florida.

 It is, isn't it?

-It's the first time two dome teams have made it to the Super Bowl.
+It's the first time two Dome teams have made it to the Super Bowl.

 Yeah.

-You're looking at first time in the final four that you had three of the top four teams that made it.
+You're looking at the first time in the final four that you had three of the top four teams that made it.

-Would you have rather seen uh uh Brett Farbrett Far Bret Favre rather than the Saints?
+Who would you have rather, would you have rather seen Brett Farr, Brett Farr Brett Favre rather than the Saints?

 No.